Detox Tips For Overindulgence During The Holidays

 Green juices are packed with nutrition.
 Drinking emerald sunshine enables the release of stored toxins throughout the system.
 Green juices can cleanse your digestive system, helping to move things along while providing an extra dose of readily available nutrients.

-Start with vegetables that are gentle on your system like celery and cucumbers, adding a little apple to sweeten things up.
+Start with vegetables that are gentle on your systems like celery and cucumbers, adding a little apple to sweeten things up.

 Pineapples contain the digestive enzyme bromelain, and papayas contain papain.